top of page

 September 21, 2025

-When Jewish parents in the San Dieguito Union High School District (SDUHSD) asked Torrey Pines High School (TPHS) Principal three simple safety questions after the Human Swastika incident at San Dieguito Academy, the answer they received was disappointing and surprising, considering how easily it could have been avoided.
+When Jewish parents in the San Dieguito Union High School District (SDUHSD) asked Torrey Pines High School (TPHS) Principal three simple safety questions after the Human Swastika incident at San Dieguito Academy, the answer they received was disappointing and surprising.

-Below, PeerK12 will analyze the shocking discrepancies in those statements and provide a point-by-point breakdown of what these Jewish parents asked, how the principal responded, what SDUHSD policy actually requires, and why the district handled it so badly (AGAIN).
+Below, PeerK12 will analyze the shocking discrepancies in those statements.
+We will provide a point-by-point breakdown of what these Jewish parents asked, how the principal responded, what SDUHSD policy actually requires, and why the district handled it so poorly (AGAIN).

 The ensuing contrast and contradictions make one thing painfully clear: SDUHSD principals are not equipped -- or are simply unwilling? -- to follow their own district policies when hate incidents target their Jewish students.